Skip to main content

 About this place

 Enjoy a variety of activities while exploring this coastline such as sightseeing, bushwalking, surfing and fishing.
-Lights Beach is on the Bibbulmun Track and is jointly managed by the Denmark Shire and Parks and Wildlife Service.
+Lights Beach is on the Bibbulmun Track and is jointly managed by the Denmark Shire and the Parks and Wildlife Service.

 William Bay National Park is very popular in peak periods such as school and public holidays and there are limited parking spaces.